All About Circuits

 Overview

-The Friis Equation is used to find the ideal power arriving at the receiving antenna given the transmitted power, the signal frequency, travel distance and the gains of the antenna.
+The Friis equation is used to find the ideal power arriving at the receiving antenna given the transmitted power, the signal frequency, travel distance, and the gains of the antennae.
 To use this calculator, just enter the required parameters and press the "calculate" button.

 Equation